 Snow-capped San Bernardino Mountains peek from the desert horizon by this lone Joshua Tree (Yucca brevifolia) in the Mojave Desert.

 Codrington College, Barbados

 A wooden crucifix is hung over the entrance arch of Codrington College on the island of Barbados.
-The oldest Theological college in the western hemisphere, this Catholic school conjures up Italian architecture an
+The oldest Theological college in the western hemisphere, this Catholic school conjures up Italian architecture and beautiful ocean views.

 Forbidden City - Hue, Vietnam